inverse/personal-site/_posts/2017-07-31-gpg-signing-git-commits.md

 Like with SSH keys it's recommended to use a passphrase to add an extra layer of security.

-Once generated you're done!

-To list the keys registered you can run:
+Once setup you can list the keys registeren.

 `gpg --list-keys`

-or to edit call
+If you want to modify an existing key run

 `gpg --edit-key <id>`

-where <id> is displayed when calling the list command or during creation.
+where `<id>` is replace with your ID that is displayed after key creation creation or when calling the list command.

 ### Useful tools